Koverse/documentation/kc-docs/connectionsUserDocumentation.rst

 - Make the lookalike model private or public using the "Public/Private" toggle
 - Run the lookalike model
 - Rename the lookalike model
-- See the entity results of the lookalike model
+- See the object results of the lookalike model

 Weighted Models
 ---------------